backube/volsync/docs/usage/kopia/index.rst

 Integration with Multi-Tenancy
 -------------------------------

 The ``sourcePathOverride`` feature works seamlessly with Kopia's built-in multi-tenancy features, which use username and hostname to organize snapshots.
-VolSync automatically configures these based on the Kubernetes namespace and ReplicationSource name:
+VolSync automatically configures these based on the comprehensive identity generation logic described in the Multi-tenancy section:

 **Default Behavior** (without sourcePathOverride):
-  Snapshots appear as: ``<namespace>@<replicationsource-name>:/actual/mount/path``
+  Snapshots appear as: ``<generated-username>@<generated-hostname>:/actual/mount/path``

 **With sourcePathOverride**:
-  Snapshots appear as: ``<namespace>@<replicationsource-name>:/your/custom/path``
+  Snapshots appear as: ``<generated-username>@<generated-hostname>:/your/custom/path``

 This provides excellent isolation and organization across multiple applications and namespaces while maintaining meaningful path names: